A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Introduction

 \section{Introduction}

 We consider an unconstrained optimization problem of the form

 where $f(x)=\phi(x) + \epsilon(x)$ is computable, while $\phi(x)$ may not be.
-In other words $f: \mathbb{R}^n\rightarrow \mathbb{R}$ is a possibly noisy approximation of a smooth function $\phi: \mathbb{R}^n\rightarrow \mathbb{R}$, and the goal is to minimize $\phi$.
-Throughout the paper we will assume that the noise is bounded uniformly, i.e., there exists a constant $\epsilon_f \geq 0$ such that $|\epsilon(x)|\leq \epsilon_f$ for all $x \in \mathbb{R}^n$.
-While this may seem a strong assumption, it is often satisfied in practice when $f(x)$ is the result of a computer code aimed at computing $\phi(x)$, but that has inaccuracies due to internal discretization \cite{more2009benchmarking,more2011estimating}.
-Another common setting in which the assumption is satisfied is when $f(x)$ is a nonsmooth function and $\phi(x)$ is its smooth approximation; see e.g., \cite{nesterov2017random, maggiar2018derivative}.
+In other words, $f: \mathbb{R}^n\rightarrow \mathbb{R}$ is a possibly noisy approximation of a smooth function $\phi: \mathbb{R}^n\rightarrow \mathbb{R}$, and the goal is to minimize $\phi$.
+The noise in our analysis can be deterministic, stochastic or adversarial, however, we assume that the noise is bounded uniformly, i.e., there exists a constant $\epsilon_f \geq 0$ such that $|\epsilon(x)|\leq \epsilon_f$ for all $x \in \mathbb{R}^n$. \ks {Thus, even then the noise is stochastic, we replace it with the worst case bound $\epsilon_f$, instead of treating it as a random variable.
+We assume that $\epsilon_f$ is {\em known}, which is a key assumption in our analysis.} While this may seem a strong assumption, it is often satisfied in practice when $f(x)$ is the result of a computer code aimed at computing $\phi(x)$, but that has inaccuracies due to internal discretization \cite{more2009benchmarking,more2011estimating}.
+Another common setting in which the assumption is satisfied is when $f(x)$ is a nonsmooth function and $\phi(x)$ is its smooth approximation; see e.g., \cite{nesterov2017random, maggiar2018derivative}. \ks{In practice $\epsilon_f$ can be obtained with the cost of several function evaluations \cite{berahas2019derivative,more2011estimating}.
+It is important to note that while we assume $|\epsilon(x)|\leq \epsilon_f$ for all $x \in \mathbb{R}^n$, for simplicity, we, in fact, only use the bound on the noise at the points which are used as sample points to estimate $\nabla \phi(x)$ for a specific $x$.
+Thus when the sample points are known to lie in a ball of a given radius around a fixed $x$ (as is the case for several gradient estimate methods we consider here), then our analysis can be applied if $\epsilon_f$ bounds the noise only in that given ball.}